-Ocean protection is at the heart of what we do.
-Due to recent political changes, our oceans are now at risk from offshore oil drilling, weakening of healthy fisheries legislation that has worked to rebuild and maintain sustainable fish stocks for decades, and attacks on our national marine monuments, sanctuaries, and other protected areas.
-We are teaming up with groups like Oceana, Ocean Conservancy, Blue Frontier Campaign, Mission Blue, and the Healthy Oceans Coalition to protect our ocean.
+The Inland Ocean Coalition is working to address the serious threats facing our ocean—climate change, overfishing, widespread pollution, offshore oil development, the weakening of healthy fisheries legislation that has worked to rebuild and maintain sustainable fish stocks for decades, and attacks on our national marine monuments, sanctuaries, and other protected areas.
+We partner with a wide array of nonprofits, community groups, and governmental agencies to protect our ocean.

 Global reliance on disposable plastic is overwhelming our planet.
 The equivalent of one garbage truck worth of plastic enters the ocean every minute, and it is estimated that by 2050 the ocean will contain more plastic than fish by weight.
 Plastic is a growing crisis on par with climate change that risks "near permanent contamination" of our planet.